 What kind of background do I need to apply for an internship?

 Cristosal internships are for anyone interested in participating in processes for change locally and globally.
 We provide opportunities for both undergrad and grad students, recent graduates, and professionals with experience ranging from a few years to decades.
-Cristosal works in a variety of different areas, and accepts interns with diverse skills and training.
-For more information on our program areas and what we do, check out
+Cristosal interns are able to work in a variety of different areas, including education, communication and research.
+We accept interns with diverse skills and training.
+For more information on our program areas and what we do, check out our

 Spanish proficiency is highly recommended, though not required.
 There are opportunities to take Spanish classes while here, but the less Spanish you speak, the more limited.